fattenap/react-autolayout/README.md

 #### `htmlTag: string`

-This is an option prop that allows you to specify the type of html element to use for the region.
+This is an optional prop that allows you to specify the type of html element to use for the region.

 ### child element props